DustinBrett/daedalOS/README.md

 - `.ico` files can use themselves for their icon
 - Alternating colors should continue to bottom

-### MVP Explorer Features
+### UI/UX

-- Open apps via clicking files
-- Status bar with totals
-- Back/Forward buttons
-- Path bar
-- File type icons
+- Window: Reveal min/max/close when hovering any
+- Icons: Horiz rendering issues in landscape with mixed 1-2 line icon labels

-#### Post-MVP Bugs
+#### Winamp Bugs

-- General: Restructure the apps to work with the "file system"
-- DOS: Closing window doesn't fully kill DOS
-  - Upgrade to js-dos v7
-- Winamp: Focus isn't reliable on mobile
+- Focus isn't reliable on mobile
-- Winamp: Clicking taskbar entry does not focus app
+- Clicking taskbar entry does not focus app
-- Window: Better solution to bottom corners showing bg color
-- Windows: Minimize is not working
+- Minimize is not working
-- Windows: Seek doesn't work
+- Seek doesn't work

 #### Post-MVP Features

 - Icons: Loading indicator
-- Icons: Icon component which takes `.ico` files and can store multiple sizes
 - Window: Open at a size/position relative to the viewport, orientation & resolution
 - Window: Add drag constraint to top
 - DOS: Close app when `EXIT` is typed